For Halloween 2018, my wife and I went as John Lennon and Yoko Ono to our local Halloween swing dance party. Here’s how we put together the costumes.

 Fast forward over a decade.
 I’m now married.
 The idea comes back to me for this year’s Halloween, my first as a couple.
 Luckily, my wife’s into the idea and it’s on!

-The “John and Yoko” white costume is super simple.
+The “John and Yoko” white costume is super simple and was based on photos of them during their wedding stay in Gibraltar.
 Here’s the look we were going for:

 The pants and jacket were Calvin Klein, on sale at $40 each!
 Regular price for the jacket was $178, and for the pants was $58.
 I also got the white Club Room turtleneck from Macy’s, although I had to order it online and pick it up from a different store.
 Cost was $15 on sale from $30!